 Many new riders also ask which of skateboard vs. longboard is best suited for commuting.
 If you’re asking yourself the same question, you can check out this post, it should help you sort things out.

 How do longboards compare to bikes for commuting?

 Well for one thing, in many areas biking on sidewalks is against the law – or campus rules in college.
 Longboards, on the other hand, are often allowed or tolerated.

-Bikes also have more components than longboard, which require less maintenance.
+Bikes also have more components than longboards, which require less maintenance.

 Bicycles do have some advantages over longboards for commuting, however.
 Bikes are more efficient for riding long distance, namely uphill.
 They do better on dirt and rough ground.
 They are also overall more maneuverable than longboards.

 All in all, longboard commuting has its advantages, but it’s not for everyone.
-The fantastic surfing feeling you get on a longboard has to outweight the lower riding efficiency on rougher surfaces.
+The fantastic surfing feeling you get on a longboard has to outweigh the lower riding efficiency on rougher surfaces.

 If you plan to do long, 5-10 mile commutes, you’ll need to be good at long distance pushing and long distance pumping.

 Pushing long distance requires you to squat repeatedly on your front leg standing your longboard, and reaching down to the ground with your back foot to kick push.
 If you push “mongo”, it’s the other way around: your rear foot steers the board while you’re pushing with your front leg.

 Pushing at a sustained pace for a long duration and over large distances can be a demanding exercise, typically more strenuous than normal biking.